-Here, we investigate the THz field-induced non-equilibrium transient ferroeletricity of the quantum paraeletric state of SrTiO$_3$ based on a lattice model derived from extensive first principles calculations~\cite{Shin2021}.
-By solving the time-dependent lattice Sch\"odinger-Langevin equation, we show that a transient ferroeletric state can be obtained in SrTiO$_3$ by illumination with a single cycle THz pulse.
-We find that this transient ferroelectricity originates from the mixing between ground and first excited states of the lattice wavefunction.
+Here, we investigate the THz field-induced non-equilibrium ferroelectricity of the quantum paraelectric state of SrTiO$_3$ based on a lattice model derived from extensive first-principles calculations~\cite{Shin2021}.
+Solving the time-dependent lattice Schr\"odinger-Langevin equation shows that a ferroelectric state can be obtained in SrTiO$_3$ by illumination with a single cycle THz pulse, as shown in Fig.~1(a).
+We find that this ferroelectricity originates from the mixing between ground and first excited states of the lattice wavefunction.
 Based on time-dependent density functional theory (TDDFT) calculations, we obtain a non-oscillatory second harmonic generation (SHG) signal and find that it is a signature of the induced broken symmetry, in agreement with the conclusions drawn from experimental observations~\cite{Li2019,Nova2019}.
-Lastly, we discuss the conditions of THz pulse frequency and dissipation rate for the transient ferroeletricity.
+Lastly, we discuss the conditions of THz pulse frequency and dissipation rate for ferroelectricity.